-Devon More is a musician, wordsmith and performance artist who creates works of Edutainment and believes in Art as Activism.
-She is a UBC BEd graduate (2013) and TRB-certified teacher with a passion for working with creative methods of instruction to explore the medium of Story with learners of all ages.
-In her original musical storytelling shows, Devon shares untold stories, asks tough questions and encourages a sense of inquiry.
+Award-winning playwright and nationally touring performer Devon More is a Vancouver-based musician and wordsmith who creates works of Edutainment and wields her Art as Activism.
+In her musical storytelling shows, she weaves personal narratives with political content and original songs to bring history to life.
+Devon is also a UBC BEd graduate (2013) and TRB-certified teacher with a passion for using creative methods of instruction to explore the medium of Story with learners of all ages.

 Grade Suitability: Grade 7 - 12